mparno/fenics-web/source/installation.rst

 * `UFC <https://answers.launchpad.net/ufc>`__
 * `UFL <https://answers.launchpad.net/ufl>`__

-If all else fails, you can always try the fenics@lists.launchpad.net mailing list.
+If all else fails, send a message to the fenics@lists.launchpad.net mailing list.

 If you have suggestions for improving the information found on this page with respect to the installation procedure of FEniCS, you are more than welcome to file a bug report or register a blueprint on `FEniCS Documentation <https://launchpad.net/fenics-doc>`_.